Soorajskm/sample-bank-app/README.md

 - **Sustainability Insights**: Environmental impact tracking for financial decisions
 - **Quantum-Resistant Cryptography**: Preparation for post-quantum security challenges
 ## Conclusion
-CozyCredit represents a modern approach to digital banking, combining robust security measures and high availability with an exceptional user experience.
+Swiftpay represents a modern approach to digital banking, combining robust security measures and high availability with an exceptional user experience.
 The application's multi-layered security framework and comprehensive availability design ensure that customers can access their financial services securely and reliably at all times.
 The application's focus on continuous improvement, both in terms of security, availability, and user experience, positions it as a leader in the digital banking space, ready to adapt to changing customer needs, emerging technologies, and evolving security threats.